 Below is a short text on the subject.
 This is in no way an exhaustive resource.
 We’ve included a few links at the bottom for further reading.

 Almost any group, business, or other entity can be issued certification.
 A certificate means that a contractor has met the requirements of the organization that issues the certificate.
 Perhaps they passed a test or the business is credible.
 Moreover, they could have simply paid for a certificate from a slightly shady website.
 Just because someone claims to be “certified”, it does not make them qualified to work on your home.

 Listed below are the leading and most credible organizations that certify contractors and remodelers.
 Many jurisdictions require certification by at least one of these organizations to receive a license.
 Check with your state agency or city hall.

-This council develops model codes and standards for design, build and compliance processes.
+The International Code Council develops model codes and standards for design, build and compliance processes.
 Furthermore, the developed codes construct safe, sustainable, affordable and resilient structures.
 Fifty states and the District of Columbia have adopted ICC Code standards at the state or jurisdictional level.

-This certification requires extensive knowledge of the industry and a commitment to professional conduct.
-Additionally, it requires persons to have been actively involved in the remodeling industry for two to five years.
+I’ve been actively involved in the remodeling industry for two to five years.
 Only full-time remodeling professionals can attain certification.
 Additionally, each one must pass a written exam which is reviewed individually by the NARI Certification Board.